 Your personal statement about the accident and the pain and suffering you’re experiencing can help support your claim as well.
 It’s important to be honest about how you feel and how your injuries affect your daily life.

 To build a strong case, collecting evidence is vital.
-For this reason, we recommend hiring a car accident lawyer to help gather the necessary information to support your claim.
+For this reason, we recommend hiring an injured in a car accident lawyer to help gather the necessary information to support your claim.
 This can increase your chances of obtaining the compensation you rightfully deserve.

-Been Injured in an Automobile Accident?
-Contact Our Team of Car Wreck Lawyers to Learn About Your Legal Options.
+Contact Our Injured in a Car Accident Lawyers to Learn About Your Legal Options.

 If you or a loved one was injured in a vehicle accident due to a negligent driver and suffered a herniated disc, you may be entitled to financial compensation.
 At The Law Offices of Blaine Barrilleaux, our auto accident attorneys are dedicated to helping injured victims in Louisiana receive the justice they deserve.